-14(e) - The assessors did not find evidence to Begin to increasingly involve civil Stakeholder indicate that external stakeholders were society in more complex support to involved in procurements to strengthen procurements with a high impact strengthen integrity.
-Failure to involve civil society on local communities.
-Aim at integrity in (as relevant) in for example complex involving citizens irrespective of procurement procurement processes can result in less associations.
-Strengthen the accurate needs assessments for the end capacity of civil society user, and in turn low value for money.
-In organisations to participate in and addition, civil society can have the role of monitor public procurement an "integrity watchdog" to concretely processes. prevent corruption in all phases of the procurement cycle.
+The assessors did not find evidence to indicate that external stakeholders were involved in procurements to strengthen integrity.
+Failure to involve civil society (as relevant) in for example complex procurement processes can result in less accurate needs assessments for the end user, and in turn low value for money.
+In addition, civil society can have the role of an "integrity watchdog" to concretely prevent corruption in all phases of the procurement cycle.